coderholic/pyradio/recording.md

 - the **recorder** will display the song titles in addition to saving the output file.
 - the **monitor** will be started after the output file gets to a certain size, set to 12000 bytes by trial and error.
 - pausing and resuming the **monitor** for long will lead to song titles being out of sync, since the **recorder** will keep receiving data (and song titles) even when the playback if off.
-- adjusting the playback volume is of course possible, <s>but there will be no vissible indication for it.</s> but the result is a bit luggy...

 ### VLC